-- members to fill vacancies caused by the expiration of terms of office. - The chairperson of AFFR shall be selected in accordance with Policy 6-002, Section 4.C.2.
+- a.
+The committee members shall be elected for a term of three years on a rotating basis so that the Senate shall annually elect four committee members to fill vacancies caused by the expiration of terms of office. - b.
+The chairperson of AFFR shall be selected in accordance with Policy 6-002, Part III-Sec.4-C-2.
 A vice chairperson shall be selected by the committee and will preside in the absence of the chairperson. - c.
 It shall be the duty of the chairperson or, in his/her absence, of the vice chairperson, to call meetings of the committee at least once each semester and more frequently if need arises.
 Meetings also shall be called by the chairperson or, in his/her absence, by the vice chairperson, upon the written request of three members of the committee.
-At least five (5) days written notice of all meetings of the committee and of its agenda shall be given to its members. - d.
+At least five (5) days written notice of all meetings of the committee and of its agenda shall be given to its members.

+d.
 If a party is a student, or if there are substantial issues that involve students, then, in consultation with the ASUU President or his/her designee, the AFFR chairperson shall ask one graduate student and one undergraduate student to serve on the committee for the purpose of dealing with that case.
-If possible, these students shall be selected from the pool of potential student members that has previously been composed pursuant to Policy 5-210.
+If possible, these students shall be selected from the pool of potential student members that has previously been composed pursuant to University Rule 5-210A "OEO/AA Procedures."